-Thanks for applying to BU on one of our study abroad programmes.
-You will be coming to us as a fee paying study abroad student or as an exchange student from one of our partner universities.
+Thank you for applying to one of BU's study abroad programmes.
+You will be coming to us as a fee-paying study abroad student or as an exchange student from one of our partner universities.
 We’re really looking forward to meeting you and introducing you to our wonderful county of Dorset and the UK.

 While there is no guaranteed accommodation for exchange or study abroad students, our Residential Services team can offer advice on renting rooms in BU accommodation, or private lettings in Bournemouth.
 Once your application has been approved, we will send you more information or you can also email the accommodation team.